tomfishemoji/tomfishemoji.github.io/_posts/2017-04-05-my-first-real-experience-with-linux.md

 I located my laptop’s GPU on Nvidia’s website and downloaded the suggested version.
 It told me I needed to boot into terminal-only mode to install, so I did.
 The installer failed whilst trying to install some kind of kernel module.
 I tried a few times again, no luck.
 I searched the issue and found that secure boot was the issue.
 Disabled that and the module installed.
 Everything’s fine and dandy now, right?
 Nope.

-{% include image.html path="/img/posts/My first real experience with Linux/clean.jpeg" caption="This doesn't look right." %}
+{% include image.html path="clean.jpeg" caption="This doesn't look right." %}

 After rebooting, my laptop’s screen presented me with an FDISK message telling me that my drive was clean.
 I waited a bit for it to do something, and nothing happened.
 Force shutting down the system did nothing; it still booted into the same message.
 Assuming this was the fault of the Nvidia driver, I booted into recovery mode and removed all Nvidia packages.
 As I expected, this fixed my issue.
 Not wanting to go through even more hassle, I decided to just live with integrated graphics.

 ### Games & Software Compatibility
-{% include image.html path="/img/posts/My first real experience with Linux/software.png" caption="The software center." %}
+{% include image.html path="software.png" caption="The software center." %}

 I was pleasantly surprised with the amount of applications available in the software center, and I was able to install most of my required programs using it.
 Sadly, a few programs I use aren't available on Linux, but I was able to find decent alternatives for most of them.
 For things like Sony Vegas and the Adobe suite I just reboot into Windows and use them there; no fancy virtual machines for me just yet.